 The Morris Worm was the first computer virus

-Though the Morris Worm was not built to create damage, a few programming errors allowed it to disable over 6,000 computers in just a few hours — around 10% of the size of the Internet at the time.
-It’s estimated the worm caused between 100 thousand and 10 million USD in damages.
-The irony is that we know the scale of the attack because of the Morris worm, as the virus was created to calculate the size of the Internet.
+Though the Morris Worm was not built to wreak damage, a few programming errors allowed it to disable over 6,000 computers in just a few hours—around 10% of the internet at the time.
+It’s estimated the worm caused between 100,000 USD and 10 million USD in damages.
+The irony is that we know the scale of the attack because the virus was created to calculate the size of the internet.

-The Morris worm was a wake-up call for many, and it helped kickstart the emerging antivirus industry.
-John McAfee founded the eponymous company that made him famous in 1987, and more antivirus companies emerged shortly after; in 1988, Avira was founded in Germany by Tjark Auerbach.
-Then, later the same year, Pavel Baudiš and Eduard Kučera created avast! in the Czech Republic.
-Just a couple of years later, In 1991, Norton Antivirus was founded in the United States.
+The Morris Worm was a wake-up call for many, and it helped kick-start the emerging antivirus industry.
+John McAfee founded the eponymous company that made him famous in 1987, and more antivirus companies emerged shortly after.
+In 1988, Avira was founded in Germany by Tjark Auerbach.
+Then, later the same year, Pavel Baudiš and Eduard Kučera created Avast in the Czech Republic.
+And in 1991, Norton Antivirus was founded in the United States.